bralkor/unreal_master_material_system/README.md

 <ul>

-A more interactive toolset is the ability to apply a Master Material to another material.
-This gives us the option to transfer textures over to the new Material Instance and the option to update any uses of the old material to use the newly created Material Instance:
+A more interactive feature is the ability to apply a Master Material to another material.
+This gives us the option to transfer textures over to the new Material Instance and the option to update any assets using the old material to use the newly created Material Instance:

 <img src="resources/MM_apply_master_material.gif" width="600">

 Applying a Master Material will create a new Material Instance of the desired Master Material next to the selected material in the Content Browser that we want to replace.

-A popup window will let us transfer any textures over to this new Material Instance's texture parameters from the old material:
+A tool window will let us transfer any textures over to this new Material Instance's texture parameters from the old material:

 <ul>